Sport in Barcelona: Aerosport

 Aerosport is an airshow that takes place at the Igualada-Òdena aerodrome in Barcelona Province every year since 1993.
 It is the only Spanish airshow fully dedicated to corporate and sport aircraft.
 The show includes displays, demonstrations and flights of ultralight aircraft, autogyros, gliders, acrobatic aircraft, paramotors, helicopters, amateur aircraft, aeronautical accessories, flight training schools, clubs and a secondhand market.

 Other

 Cycling is very popular in Barcelona.

 Barcelona World Race

 Barcelona World Race is a non-stop, round-the-world yacht race for crews of two, sailed on Open 60 IMOCA monohull boats.

 Other

 Skateboarding and bicycling are also very popular in Barcelona.
 In the city and the metropolitan area, there are tens of kilometers of bicycle paths.

-Circuit /tracks
+Circuit

 In the suburbs lies Parcmotor Castellolí (es) motor racing track.
 Also, Montjuïc circuit is a former street circuit located on the Montjuïc mountain in Barcelona.
 Pedralbes Circuit was street racing course near Barcelona.
 Sitges Terramar is a former racing circuit located between Sant Pere de Ribes and Sitges near Barcelona.